MerlijnVH/merlijnvanholder.com/content/posts/nar8-2014-compute-thought/index.md

 ![Prototype](media/nar8-2014-compute-thought-01.png)
 _The opening scene is my favourite, but went through many iterations._

-The game centers on a detective investigating the murder of a scientist, in a world where humans and androids coexist (uneasily).
+The game centers on a detective investigating the murder, in a world where humans and androids coexist (uneasily).
 Classic cyberpunk stories like Blade Runner and Ghost in the Shell inspired me.

 ## Development

-I initially tried to stage a dramatic outdoor crime scene: rain, reflective streets, harsh neon.
+I initially tried to stage a dramatic outdoor crime scene: rain, reflective streets, harsh neon lights.
 What I pictured never matched what appeared on screen; the outdoor set felt empty, unfocused.
 After several attempts I pivoted to indoor spaces exclusively: tighter, more readable, easier to finish.

 Originally the game flow was: character introduction, learn the interface, travel to the crime scene, burst through the door (pistol drawn) to confront the murderer.
 That last action sequence was cut later to keep scope under control; simplification let me ship a coherent vertical slice instead of an unfinished set piece.

 ![Prototype](media/nar8-2014-compute-thought-02.png)
-_The first prototype, our detective standing over the body._
+_The first prototype, the detective standing over the body._

 ![Prototype](media/nar8-2014-compute-thought-03.png)
 _The prototype grew into a night‑market scene which I later abandoned._